 About Krk Island

-Krk is known as the "Golden Island", its scenery is a gorgeous combination of rocky and dramatic in the north and lush, green shores in the south and west.
-There are pebble beaches and sandy coves and lots of interesting villages.
-In the centre of the island there are ancient villages and a thriving wine making area.
+Krk is known as the "Golden Island", its scenery is a gorgeous combination of rocky and dramatic vistas in the north and lush, green shores in the south and west.
+There are pebble beaches and sandy coves and lots of interesting villages and in the centre of the island there are ancient villages and a thriving wine making area.

 Where to stay

 The Hotel Vila Rova is located on the north-west side of the island, near Malinska.
 Besides the fantastic location, Vila Rova is also well known for its exquisite cuisine.